Biextensions, bimonoidal functors, multilinear functor calculus, and categorical rings: The bi-multicategories of group-like stacks and crossed modules

 \section{The bi-multicategories of group-like stacks and crossed modules}

 By using Proposition~\ref{prop:9} we can rely on the framework recalled in the technical section~\ref{sec:formalism} to promote the 2-category of braided group-like stacks to a 2-multicategory.
-In particular, by putting together all
+In particular, using Definition~\ref{def:10}, we define the categories $\lbrace\stH,\stG\rbrace$, where to each $n$ we assign

-we can define categories $\lbrace\stH,\stG\rbrace$.
 We ambiguously use the same symbol to denote the stack obtained using $\stnadd$ in place of $\grdnadd$, as which version will be in use will be clear from the context.
-We immediately obtain: \begin{proposition} For group-like stacks $\stK$, $\stH$, and $\stG$, we have the assembly map
+From Definition \ref{def:14} we immediately obtain: \begin{proposition} For group-like stacks $\stK$, $\stH$, and $\stG$, we have the assembly map

 which to the object $(F;G_1,\dots,G_n)$ assigns the composition $F(G_1,\dots,G_n)$.

 In particular, $M\stG\coloneqq \braces{\stG}{\stG}$ is a monoid for this composition, whenever $\stG$ is braided, with identity object given by $(\id;\ )$ (the empty string in the second slot). \end{proposition} \begin{remark} As alluded in sect.~\ref{sec:formalism}, the formalism includes the symmetry structure, which makes it slightly more general than needed in the sequel.
 All objects of interest shall have augmentations factoring through the discrete subcategory $\NN$ of $\SS$, which amounts to ignoring the permutation structure and hence symmetry conditions. \end{remark}